 Videodrome was produced in 1983 but one can argue that it was decades ahead of its time.
 It successfully predicted the growing control of mass media by shady forces, the coming of reality television and the propagation, through various mediums such as the Internet, of all kinds of extreme underground films.

 While many perceive the movie as a criticism of the effect of mass media, some claim that it is nothing less than a manifesto from the elite to reveal the way it functions.

 “This writer submits that part of the ongoing “Revelation of the Method”, the cryptocracy recently issued a kind of Rosicrucian manifesto, revealing precisely what television is doing to us and what the future of the video imperium they are planning for us will be like.
 The name of this manifesto is Videodrome, directed by the Canadian David Cronberg whose other works include two films about psychic assassins, Scanners which features the Kennedy-sigil exploding head and the Dead Zone”.

 – Michael A. Hoffman, Secret Societies and Psychological Warfare

 Let’s look at the movie’s plot and how it relates in the context of today.

 Discovering the Videodrome

-Max Renn is the president of CIVIC-TV, one of those sleazy television stations that specialize in low-grade programming such as soft “adult” shows and low grade violent movies.
+Max Renn is the president of CIVIC-TV, one of those sleazy television stations that specialize in low-grade programs such as soft “adult” shows and low-grade violent movies.
 He is convinced that the public is hungry for more extreme TV experiences and that his network must bring this to its viewers.

 Renn is actively looking for something new and exciting to propose to his viewers.
 To do so, he has a secret contact: A TV pirate named Harlan who can intercept satellite signals from across the world.
 The pirate shows him a television show that will change his life.